pgbackrest/pgbackrest/test/spec-repofmt.md

 - **Downgrade is refused** (`src/command/stanza/upgrade.c:78`).
 The info files are what stop a version that does not support a format from reading a stanza at all; lowering them would let that version past the gate and into backups and archives it cannot read.
 - The two info files are saved separately, so an upgrade interrupted between them leaves them at different formats.
 Re-running the upgrade brings the lagging file forward, which is what the version and system id it also carries have always done.
 - Old backup sets remain format 5 until expired; old archive-ids remain format 5 until expired.
+- The first backup after an upgrade is full even when diff or incr was requested, since no prior backup is at the new format.
+It warns and converts by the same path a stanza with no backups at all takes, so the extra cost of migrating is one full backup per stanza.

 ## Errors